Board of Directors and Governance

 Since 1982, Mrs. Blair has had a deep involvement in the Harvard School of Public Health, with a focus on Basic AIDS research.
 She is Co-Chairman of the Harvard AIDS Initiative International Advisory Council.
 She also serves as an Advisor to the Department of Immunology and Infectious Disease Through her time living in Asia and Europe as the wife of Ambassador William McCormick Blair, Jr., Mrs. Blair developed an abiding interest in the global approach to the prevention of infectious diseases and the development of vaccines.
 She worked as a longtime advisor to Sandoz/Novartis in developing academic collaborations and biotech alliances.
 She was a consultant to Health Care Ventures for a number of biotech companies.

-Jay Bradner, M.D.
+Jay Bradner, MD

-Dr. Bradner brought this same open approach when he joined Novartis in 2016.
+Dr. Jay Bradner is the former President of the Novartis Institutes for Biomedical Research (NIBR), where he led thousands of scientists at six research sites around the world in the discovery of life-changing medicines for patients.
+Previously, Dr. Bradner was a clinician at the Dana-Farber Cancer Institute and an associate professor at Harvard Medical School.
+As an entrepreneur, he has co-founded five biotechnology startups.
+He has long been a proponent of open science, and when his lab at Dana-Farber discovered the bromodomain inhibitor JQ1, they took the unorthodox step of making it available to other researchers with no restrictions.
+Dr. Bradner brought this same “open science” approach when he joined Novartis in 2016.
 NIBR collaborates with an external network of academic and industry partners to facilitate cutting-edge science in areas of mutual interest.
 NIBR’s open science programs include the Global Scholars Program, which supports innovation through academic partnerships, and the annual Hackathon, which brings data scientists and NIBR researchers together to work on complex problems in the life sciences.
+He holds an M.D. from The University of Chicago Pritzker School of Medicine and an A.B. from Harvard University.
+Dr. Bradner will be a member of the Portfolio Oversight Committee of the FNIH Board.

 James H. Donovan